 FileMaker Data Migration Tool

 It’s best practice to work on a sandbox version of a FileMaker database, but historically the FileMaker platform did not offer an out-of-the-box tool to migrate data from a live solution to a new version.
 This means that developers were encouraged to work on live files or build custom migration scripts; both of these options increase costs, cause significant downtime for maintenance, and disrupted live users.
 Fortunately, FileMaker now offers a data migration tool that migrates data from one file to another with speeds around 10x faster than a custom script.
 To make this process easier, we have created a helper file (download link below) that allows you to run automatically run data migrations for multi-file solutions.

-To use the data migration tool, you need three things: the tool itself, the previous version FileMaker file with data (aka the source file), and a clone of the new version FileMaker file (aka the clone file).
+Once the tool is downloaded, you will need two more things: an .fmp12 file with the data you want to transfer (the source file), and a clone of the .fmp12 file you want to transfer that data to (the clone file).
 Once you have those, you need to make sure the following conditions are met:

 - The cloned file doesn’t have any records in it.